This guide covers Rotorua District only. For other parts of the Bay of Plenty, please refer to the Zero Waste in the Bay of Plenty homepage.

 - Community gardens – community gardens are an excellent way for residents to get kai without packaging, and to learn skills of growing food and setting up composts – both very useful skills for low-waste living.
 There are some great community gardens around Rotorua, check out Community Rotorua’s directory!
 Community gardens are always looking for volunteers to help out and come along to working bees, so if you are interested in picking up gardening skills, or if you are already a keen gardener and would like to have the opportunity to share your skill with others, consider getting involved with your local community garden.

-- Menzshed/Women’s Shed/Community Sheds– Rotorua has some great community shed options where people of all ages get together to share tools and a workspace (reducing the wasteful overduplication of these resources) to learn and pass on skills of woodworking and other trades.
+- Menzshed/The DIY Shed/Community Sheds– Rotorua has some great community shed options where people of all ages get together to share tools and a workspace (reducing the wasteful overduplication of these resources) to learn and pass on skills of woodworking and other trades.
 Community sheds frequently offer communities the service of repairing broken items like furniture (at a small cost), work with upcycled material that might otherwise go to waste, and also create bespoke items for community and charitable purposes.
 Definitely look up your local!
-In Rotorua there’s a Menzshed AND a Women’s Shed – woohoo!
+In Rotorua there’s a Menzshed AND the gender inclusive DIY Shed – woohoo!